 - Outsiders offer a fresh perspective and unique content that may expand your horizons.

 - An agency may not be familiar with the specifics of your brand and how you communicate with your audience.

 - They need to get to know you better to create content that will fit into your overall marketing strategy.

 Both research and praxis showed videos for sales are one of the lead trends in 2022.
 Now, since you're about to invest in a new strategy for your marketing plan, the question remains — what's the best platform to track sales?

 Nexcess’ fully-managed, high-performance digital cloud platforms offer a Sales Performance Monitor as part of its built-in testing features.
-It's an intelligence engine that sends you alerts on sales trends, captures issues with payment processors or site slowness, and generally helps you measure your performance.
+It's an intelligence engine that sends you alerts on sales trends, captures issues with payment processors or site slowness, and generally helps you measure your ecommerce performance.